kolanuts/wonderful-maple-67181/src/pages/portfolio/project-5.md

     width: wide
   - type: text_section
     content: |
-      "Scriptnotes" is one of Hollywood's most
+      "Scriptnotes" is one of Hollywood's most beloved, most-listened podcasts.
+Listeners can submit original outros to play at the end of episodes.
+Screenwriter John August explains the rules

       So far, I have produced four outros for Scriptnotes, used in one episode each:
   - type: text_section
     content: >-